oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     ![screenshot of Insights tour](images/image78_inst_tour.png)

-4.  you can pick AV or any table to run insights on.
-In the case of AV, you can pick any measure to run insight against whereas if you want to run insights against a single table then you can pick any column which you think is a measure.
+4. You can pick AV or any table to run insights on.
+    If you are using an AV, you can pick any measure to run insights against, whereas if you want to run insights against a single table then you can pick any column which you think is a measure.

     Pick **CUSTOMER_SALES_ANALYSIS_AV** for the analytic view, and **TOTAL_SALES**